ayushi200124/Cyclist/README.md

 4. I have taken a random sample of each dataset in order to reduce the complexity of the data and ease of using the spreadsheet.
 I reduced the population sample to 10k-10.5k rows (randon group n= total no. of cell/10k).
 Steps to execute random sampling:

 `select a cell -> =RANDBETWEEN(1,n) -> fill the entire column -> copy the column -> follow the link` -> [watch next steps](https://www.youtube.com/watch?v=bNUAQsThmAc)
+**However this approach was noob and it did not work at all since I lost considerable amount of data, mainly the knowledge of the amount of rides per month.
+I decided to switch back to the previous dataset and use R to clean it.**

 <a name="pro"></a>
 ## 5. Process